SimpleBus/SimpleBus/Introduction/asynchronous-example.rst

 ------------------

 There is different strategies you could use to consume messages from the queue.
-One simple solution is to use a cronjob to run the following commands every minute.
+One simple solution is to run the following commands.
+They will start listening on incoming messages and consume them.
+If you are using these commands it is recommended to set up ``supervisord``.

 .. code-block::  bash